Mark Beaumont

 Why organisations work with Mark Beaumont

-- He has run, recorded and recovered from multi-month performance projects with measurable outcomes: 18,000 miles in 78 days and 14 hours is a planning, logistics and physiology problem before it is a sporting one.
+- He has cycled and recovered from multi-month performance projects with measurable outcomes, but what made them possible was the planning and the team behind the rider.
+The 18,000 miles in 78 days and 14 hours was a logistics and physiology problem before it was a sporting one.

-- His investor work at Eos Advisory gives him a working vocabulary for capital, scale-up risk and operational discipline that most adventure speakers do not have.
+- His work as an Operating Partner at Envoy Group, and as an executive chair, gives him a working command of capital allocation and operational discipline that most adventure speakers cannot offer.

 - He frames endurance as a planning problem: nutrition, sleep, route, contingency, support team.
 That structure transfers cleanly to a senior team running a long transformation.

-- The British Empire Medal and Guinness World Records validation give the credential a buyer can put on a board agenda without explaining.
+- The British Empire Medal and his Guinness World Records titles are credentials a buyer can put on a board agenda without needing to explain them.

 Biography highlights